Cincinnati Child Support Attorneys

 - One or both parents disagree with the CSEA’s determination.

 To seek a court modification, the parent must file a motion with the same court that issued the original child support order.
 This involves filling out the required paperwork detailing the change in circumstances.
 Once filed, the other party is notified, and a hearing date is set.
 The judge will review the evidence and, if warranted, issue a modified child support order.
+Having an attorney in this process is very helpful.

 How Are Child Support Orders Enforced in Cincinnati?